HPCSGOlab/Pinsight-GraphViz/README.md

 # Pinsight-GraphViz: Dependecy graph generation tool

-This tool is designed to generate dependency CUDA graphs from traces collected with the[pinsight](https://github.com/passlab/pinsight) tool.
+This tool is designed to generate dependency CUDA graphs from traces collected with the [pinsight](https://github.com/passlab/pinsight) tool.
 We use the GraphViz visualization software to generate the dependecy graphs.

 ## Installation
 Simply clone this repository, no build necessary.